 A: It's free.
 Currently there is no charge for accessing Internet Banking.

 A: You can view account balances and transaction history, transfer money, and download transactions to a personal financial manager and much more.
-Check out the Internet Banking Demo to see all the features of Internet Banking and how you can personalize your online banking experience.
+Check out the Online Banking Demo to see all the features of Internet Banking and how you can personalize your online banking experience.

 A: Yes, the Internet Banking product stores your User ID, password and user preferences.
 If you keep a stock portfolio, that information is also stored.